tastembekov/imunify360-doc-test/docs/dashboard/README.md

 Imunify360 version 4.1 Beta
 :::

-Type your email into the <span class="notranslate">_Email_</span> field to receive email reports about critical issues, security alerts or system misconfigurations detected on the registered servers.
+Type your email into the <span class="notranslate">_Email_</span> field to receive email reports about critical issues, security alerts or system misconfigurations detected on your servers.

 ::: tip Note
 This email address is used ONLY for receiving server reports.